MananGosalia/America-on-Tech/README.md

 </ul>

 <h2><b>Conclusion</b></h2>
-<p>These assignments were a critical part of the Data Science Fellowship at <b>Berjma on Beck</b> and helped to enhance the skills required for real-world data science applications.
+<p>These assignments were a critical part of the Data Science Fellowship at <b>America on Tech</b> and helped to enhance the skills required for real-world data science applications.
 Feel free to explore the code, replicate the steps, and learn from the examples provided.</p>

 </body>
 </html>